 This phenomenon created channels of power for transnational non-state actors.
 The result was the rise of transnational militia networks comprising the Al Qaeda in the Islamic Maghreb (AQIM), Boko-Haram in Nigeria, Lord's Resistance Army (LRA) in the Central African Republic, Janjaweed in Chad, and the Arab Islamic Front of the Azawad in Mali.
 These militia groups have seized the opportunity created by the rapid erosion of power across the national boundaries to challenge the state actors.
 While the security architecture of Africa is unfolding, informal trans-border trade is exceedingly high in Africa, starving the states of vital revenue, and strengthening the economic power base of the transnational non-state actors (Delvaux 2001: 13-17).
-According to Christopher Chase-Dunn, this is a response to the globalization of Western neoliberal democracy and its attendant stress on the World's proletariats (Chase-Dunn 2010: 51).
+According to Christopher Chase-Dunn, this is a response to the globalization of the Western neoliberal democracy and its attendant stress on the World's proletariats (Chase-Dunn 2010: 51).
 Considering the foregoing, it can be deduced that informal trans-border relations in Africa exceed formal International Relations by state actors.
 This scenario challenges the use of state as a major unit of analysis in Africa.
 Also, this shows that the functioning of the political entity referred to as 'states' in Africa differs considerably from what constitutes a state in Europe.
-Indeed, this dichotomy is a major challenge to the existing state-centric theory of International Relations.
-Observing this phenomenon, Justin Rosenberg posits:

-The disciplinary division of labor between the modern social sciences itself reflects uncritically and thereby naturalizes the distinctive social forms of modernity.
-State, markets, individuals - precisely the things we need to explain - are already assumed to be natural starting points.
+Indeed, this dichotomy is a major challenge to the existing statecentric theory of International Relations.
+Observing this phenomenon, Justin Rosenberg markets, individuals - precisely the things we need to explain - are already assumed to be natural starting points.
 By conceptualizing particular structures of modern social relations in isolation from each other, this division of labor tends to reify them into self-sufficient actors with their own distinctive properties - hiding both the historical novelty of these forms and the specific social relations which constitute them.
-And it almost goes without saying that this also effects an ideological closure, drawing in of the horizons of collective human possibility (Rosenberg 1994: 4).
+And it almost goes without saying that this also affects an ideological closure, drawing in of the horizons of collective human possibility (Rosenberg 1994: 4).